Quick Answer

 |---|---|---|

-Think about that for a second.
-You were probably contagious at work or on the school run before you even knew you were unwell.
+Exposure often happens at work or on the school run before anyone realises they are unwell.
 By the time someone is visibly sick, others in the household have often already been exposed.
-It's one reason tonsillitis spreads so easily.
+That is one reason tonsillitis spreads so easily.

 How Long is Tonsillitis Contagious For?

-This is the question that drives most people's search.
-The answer depends entirely on the cause - viral or bacterial.
+This is the question behind most searches.
+The answer depends on the cause: viral or bacterial.

 | Type | Contagious Period | Effect of Antibiotics | Safe to Return? |